security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 This is a clarifying field for `Date first cited`.
 Where a source references an organization and specifies the date that organization was created we will enter `Y` .
 In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

 ## Date last cited

 ### Description

+The latest date that a source shows an organization exists, either through direct reference in the source or by the date of its publication.

 ### Type of field

+Date \(YYYY-MM-DD\), fuzy

 ### Example of use

+`2013`,`2013-12`, `2013-12-28`

 ### Guidance on use

+Along with the fields `Date first cited`, `Start date of organization?`and `Open ended?` the field `Date last cited` provides data on the time period we can say an organization has existed.

+The `Date last cited` field contains a date that is either:

+* The latest date found in a source that specifically references an organization; or,
+* The latest date of publication of sources that make reference to an organization.

+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 March 2012 as the `Date last cited`.
+If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 15 February  2012, we will use 15 February 2012 as the `Date last cited`.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Date last cited` .

+This field is clarified by `Open ended?`, which indicates whether the date in `Date last cited` is the date an organization was disbanded.

 ## Open ended?

 ### Description

+Is the value in  `Date last cited`  the actual date on which an organization was disbanded, the latest date a source has referred to an organization, and can we assume this organization will continue to exist

 ### Type of field

+Single choice \(Y, N, E\)

 ### Example of use

+`Y`,`N`,`E`

 ### Guidance on use

+We use this field to clarify the meaning of the date entered in `Date last cited`.
+One of the below values should be chosen:

+* `E` indicates the exact date this organization was disbanded, or ceases to exist.
+* `Y` indicates that we assume this organization continues to exist.
+* `N` indicates we do not assume that this organization continues to exist, but we do not have an exact end date.

 ## Parent Organization: The superior affiliated organization {#organization_organization_name}